 - No player may move to a higher division after noon on Saturday, in order to prevent sudden shifts in standings late in the qualifying process.

 Registration does not include entries in any division; each entry is sold for an additional fee.
 Coupons for entries may be included with registration packages or available from special events.
-All players who reside outside of the United States and travel to the tournament to register as a player will receive one free entry coupon.
 Coupons for entries must be redeemed at the registration desk.

 Players may enter in their chosen division(s) as many times as they like.
-No player may have more than two unplayed entries outstanding at any time.
 Each day of qualifying will have a published cut-off time, beyond which no entry may be started, and a further cut-off time, beyond which no new game may be played.

 The fees for each entry are: